Practivio/amazon/content/products/sticky-double-mounting-adhesive-scrapbooking-B08TTBQHWN/index.md

 ---
 title: "Sticky Double Mounting Adhesive Scrapbooking"
-description: "sticky adhesive dots: Data-driven ranking using the Practivio Score™.
+description: "sticky foam crafts: Data-driven ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["sticky adhesive dots"]
+keywords: ["sticky foam crafts"]
-seo_title: "sticky adhesive dots — Look Elsewhere (2025)"
+seo_title: "sticky foam crafts — Compare (2025)"
 canonicalURL: "/products/sticky-double-mounting-adhesive-scrapbooking-B08TTBQHWN/"
 ---

-**🚫 Practivio Score™:** 858 — _Look Elsewhere_
+**🛒 Practivio Score™:** 864 — _Compare_

-*If you're comparing **sticky adhesive dots**, **[Sticky Double Mounting Adhesive Scrapbooking](https://www.amazon.com/dp/B08TTBQHWN?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **sticky foam crafts**, **[Sticky Double Mounting Adhesive Scrapbooking](https://www.amazon.com/dp/B08TTBQHWN?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “Sticky Double Mounting Adhesive Scrapbooking” on Amazon](https://www.amazon.com/dp/B08TTBQHWN?tag=practivio-20) Among Craft Adhesiveses, this Craft Adhesives places **207 of 302**.
+[Shop “Sticky Double Mounting Adhesive Scrapbooking” on Amazon](https://www.amazon.com/dp/B08TTBQHWN?tag=practivio-20) Among Craft Foams, this Craft Foam places **140 of 287**.
-It is classified in the **Top Tier tier**, where Practivio suggests you **look elsewhere**.
+It is classified in the **Best Value tier**, where Practivio lists it under **Compare** for further evaluation.

 ### What the signals indicate
-Price: 225 / 302 (top 75% lowest cost).
+Price: 114 / 287 (top 40% lowest cost).
-Reviews: 236 / 302 (top 79% in review totals).
+Reviews: 133 / 287 (top 47% in review totals).
-Rating: 154 / 302 (top 51% by average rating).
+Rating: 141 / 287 (top 50% by average rating).
-Demand: 253 / 302 (top 84% by recent sales).
+Demand: 184 / 287 (top 65% by recent sales).

 ### Position in tier
 Evaluations are made only against peers in this tier.

 ### How it compares to the Hidden Gem
-The Hidden Gem for Top Tier achieves a Practivio Score™ of 1138.00.
+The Hidden Gem for Best Value achieves a Practivio Score™ of 993.00.
-This pick trails the Hidden Gem by 280.00 points.
+This pick trails the Hidden Gem by 129.00 points.
 Keep this in mind when weighing your top choices.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B07K791YRP?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B07Q9PXSYL?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Inclusion is limited to items that clear our starting criteria.